ian-fisher-developer/playground/katas/README.md

 Simple test-driven-development exercises.

-Practicing these can help maintain TDD discipline, even in the most trivial cases.
+Practicing these can help maintain TDD discipline.
+The challenge is sticking to small red-green-refactor cycles even in trivial cases.